Fraunhofer-AISEC/codyze/README.md

 ```

 Codyze can be further configured with more command line arguments or a YAML configuration file.
-For more information about the usage and configurations, please refer to https://www.codyze.io and the [wiki page](https://github.com/Fraunhofer-AISEC/codyze/wiki/Usage).
+For more information about the usage and configurations, please refer to https://www.codyze.io and the corresponding [wiki page](https://github.com/Fraunhofer-AISEC/codyze/wiki/Usage).

 ## Research & Student Work